Tips for creating a new employee form

 Australia has strong legislation protecting human rights and the rights of employees, including:

 These statutes protect employees from discrimination due to their age, sex, disability, religion, political opinion, national extraction, nationality, social origin, medical record, criminal record or trade union activity.
 Additionally, each state or territory has its own equal opportunity and anti-discrimination laws.
-While these mostly overlap the federal law, employers need to be sure that they are fully compliant with all of them.

 It may be a good idea to share your own workplace discrimination and harassment policies with new staff along with the new employee form.
 That way, new hires from any background will feel reassured that you take anti-discrimination seriously and promote a diverse working environment.